I see the world

 Looks nothing like

-The world that is
+The world which is

-Which world is the better
+Which world is best

 I cannot say

-I can only see the one
+I see only the one

 Near Mexican Hat